 What to include in a resignation letter

 Here’s the second most important thing to know about how to write a resignation letter: It can be short.
 Really short.
 In fact, it should be.
 This letter is not the place to pour out your complicated feelings about leaving your job, or your frustration with your boss, or your disappointment that you weren’t promoted or given better assignments.
-It should be two to three sentences at most and should simply confirm your decision to resign, note when your last day will be, and indicate today’s date.
+Your letter should be two to three sentences at most and should simply confirm your decision to resign, note when your last day will be, and indicate today’s date.
 You might then add a single sentence of fluff to pad it out.

 Resignation Letter Examples